 The Quarantease virtual showcase is member’s only event, so here to reserve your spot (members only!) or head to the Brass Vixens website to learn how to become a member yourself.

 Is there a fitness studio that’s helping you cope with quarantine life?
-Share your favorites with us on Twitter so we can feature them as part of the Support our Studios series.
-And click here to learn about Health and Wellness Relief Canada, an initiative started by fitness professionals in Toronto to help their industry survive the COVID-19 crisis.
+Share your favourites with us on Twitter so we can feature them as part of the Support our Studios series.